Clarinet: Acoustics

-Most woodwind instruments have a second register that begins an octave above the first (with notes at twice the frequency of the lower notes).
-With the aid of an 'octave' or 'register' key, the notes sound an octave higher as the fingering pattern repeats.
-These instruments are said to overblow at the octave.
-The clarinet differs, since it acts as a closed-pipe system.
+The fixed reed and fairly uniform diameter of the clarinet result in an acoustical performance approximating that of a cylindrical stopped pipe.
+Recorders use a tapered internal bore to overblow at the octave when the thumb/register hole is pinched open, while the clarinet, with its cylindrical bore, overblows at the twelfth.
 The low chalumeau register plays fundamentals, but the clarion (second) register plays the third harmonics, a perfect twelfth higher than the fundamentals.
-The clarinet is therefore said to overblow at the twelfth.
 The first several notes of the altissimo (third) range, aided by the register key and venting with the first left-hand hole, play the fifth harmonics, a perfect twelfth plus a major sixth above the fundamentals.
 The fifth and seventh harmonics are also available, sounding a further sixth and fourth (a flat, diminished fifth) higher respectively; these are the notes of the altissimo register.

 The lip position and pressure, shaping of the vocal tract, choice of reed and mouthpiece, amount of air pressure created, and evenness of the airflow account for most of the player's ability to control the tone of a clarinet.
 Their vocal tract will be shaped to resonate at frequencies associated with the tone being produced.

 Vibrato, a pulsating change of pitch, is rare in classical literature; however, certain performers, such as Richard Stoltzman, use vibrato in classical music.
-Special fingerings and lip-bending may be used to play microtonal intervals.
+Other effects are glissando, growling, trumpet sounds, double tongue, flutter tongue and circular breathing.
+Special lip-bending may be used to play microtonal intervals.
 There have also been efforts to create a quarter tone clarinet.

 Construction

 Materials

 Clarinet bodies have been made from a variety of materials including wood, plastic, hard rubber or Ebonite, metal, and ivory.
-The vast majority of wooden clarinets are made from blackwood, grenadilla, or, more uncommonly, Honduran rosewood or cocobolo.
+The vast majority of wooden clarinets are made from African blackwood (grenadilla), or, more uncommonly, Honduran rosewood, cocobolo, or mopane.
 Historically other woods, particularly boxwood and ebony, were used.
-Some student clarinets are made of plastic, such as ABS.
+Since the mid-20th century, clarinets (particularly student or band models) are also made from plastics, such as acrylonitrile butadiene styrene (ABS).
 One of the first such blends of plastic was Resonite, a term originally trademarked by Selmer.
 The Greenline model by Buffet Crampon is made from a composite of resin and the African blackwood powder left over from the manufacture of wooden clarinets.

 Metal soprano clarinets were popular in the late 19th century, particularly for military use.
 Metal is still used for the bodies of some contra-alto and contrabass clarinets and the necks and bells of nearly all alto and larger clarinets.

 Mouthpieces are generally made of hard rubber, although some inexpensive mouthpieces may be made of plastic.
 Other materials such as glass, wood, ivory, and metal have also been used.
 Ligatures are often made of metal and tightened using one or more adjustment screws; other materials include plastic, string, or fabric.